WGUNDERWOOD/wgunderwood.github.io/_posts/2021-01-10-local-polynomial-regression-1.markdown

 ## Linear regression

+The simplest regression estimator is the parametric linear regression.
+This estimator gives $\widehat \mu$ as the linear function which minimises the mean squared error (MSE) defined by

+$$
+\MSE(\widehat \mu)
+= \frac{1}{n} \sum_{i=1}^n
+\big(y_i - \widehat \mu(x_i) \big)^2.
+$$

+Figure TODO shows how
+linear regression can fit a straight line to the data.

-Plot: linear fit to linear data
+TODO plot: linear fit to linear data

+However
+if the regression function
+is not linear,
+this method can perform poorly, as seen in Figure TODO.

-Plot: linear fit to quadratic data
+TODO plot: linear fit to quadratic data

 ### Linear regression with transformed features

+One possible solution to this problem is to include transformations of $x_i$ as extra features.
+For example,
+suppose that $x_i \in \R$,
+so that $d=1$.
+Then one could use not only the variables $x_i$ but also $x_i^2$, allowing quadratic curves to be fitted to the data.
+This gives rise to so-called
+*polynomial regression*.
+Figure TODO shows how including $x_i^2$ can give a much better fit to the data.

-Plot: quadratic fit to quadratic data
+TODO plot: quadratic fit to quadratic data

+However if the regression function is not a low-degree polynomial, this method can still perform poorly, as seen in Figure TODO.

-Plot: quadratic fit to non-quadratic data
+TODO plot: quadratic fit to non-quadratic data

+While it is tempting to use higher and higher-degree polynomials, this can lead to overfitting as shown in Figure TODO, especially when there are not many data points.

+TODO plot: high-degree polynomial fit to non-quadratic data (overfit)

 ## The Nadaraya-Watson Estimator